 With an average life span of 15 years, the female buffalo does not produce milk early and late in her life, during her first and last 2 to 2 1/2 years.
 Normally she is 30 months old when she begins giving milk, and continues to do so for approximately 200 days a year, then a break and rest.
 A buffalo produces daily up to 40 to 50% less milk than cows, resulting in increased demand and price for products of buffalo’s milk and providing an explanation of why some products are blended with cow’s milk.

-A soft fresh cheese, mozzarella is called a pasta filata or spun paste cheese because the curd is stretched or pulled then twisted and cut off.
+Soft and fresh, mozzarella is called a pasta filata or spun paste dairy product because the curd is stretched or pulled then twisted and cut off.
 The verb mozzare means to cut off, exactly what is done to the curd; manually, the cheesemaster’s thumb and forefinger twist and hand-cut the spun paste then shape it into a ball.